Co-ed Softball (60 min and 75 mins) will follow the softball rules, with the following modifications

 - 10 players in the field (4 female minimum).
 No more than 6 males in field at any time.

-- 8 or 9 players are acceptable for play (5 or 6 men & 3 women) with a one (1) out assessment that should be placed in the batting lineup for each missing player prior to the captain’s roster exchange.
+- 8 or 9 players are acceptable for play (5 or 6 men & 3 women, or any other combination with at least 3 females) with a one (1) out assessment that should be placed in the batting lineup for each missing player prior to the captain’s roster exchange.

 - All roster players may be in the batting lineup (no more than 2 males can bat in a row), regardless if they play in the field.
 No player (male or female) can be in the batting lineup more than once (e.g. females batting twice in a lineup to bat more male players is not allowed).
 Any lineup modifications to the batting lineup (substitutions, additions, insertion of late arrivals, etc.) must be shared with opposing team captain.

 - Injured players: when a player is injured during game play you may replace them in the lineup (male for male, female for female) if you have extra players not already playing in the field (straight substitution).
 If this is not possible, the team is assessed an out at the injured player’s spot in the lineup.
 Opposing team may also loan a player if they so choose.